Learn

 • it has a negative or reflective tone;

-• it can appear in essays, conversations, and opinion texts;
+• it appears in essays, conversations, and opinion texts;

 A good RepeatFlow Material might look like this: